CardKit/cardkit/README.md

 The `bind()` methods are implemented generically, enabling any kind of data to be bound to a card.
 However, there are a few caveats:

 * Input slots are specified with the type of data they are expecting.
 Thus, a type-checking step is performed during binding to ensure that the type of the given data matches the expected type.
-* Everything needs to serialize to and from JSON, including input bindings.
-Because Swift does not currently allow instantiating an instance of a struct from its String type name (e.g. cannot instantiate a struct `Foo` from the string "Foo"), we box the values of bound input using the `InputDataBinding` enum.
-This enum contains cases for commonly-used Swift types (Int, Double, Date, Data), as well as some custom structs that may be useful in CardKit (Coordinate2D, Coordinate3D, etc.).
+* Input bindings need to serialize to and from JSON.
+Because Swift does not currently allow instantiating an instance of a struct from its String type name (e.g. cannot instantiate a struct `Foo` from the string "Foo"), we box the values of bound input using `InputDataBinding` enum.
+This enum contains two cases:
+	* `.unbound`: the slot has not been bound
+	* `.bound(JSON)`: a `JSON` value has been bound to the slot

+This way, cards can bind data to any Swift type so long as it conforms to `JSONEncodable & JSONDecodable`.

 ## Hands, Decks & Deck Building